![]() |

 to this rule).
 If you want to restrict which rows should be in the result,

-you have to do this in the WHERE
+you have to do this in the WHERE clause.

-Note that in versions before Version 3.23.17, the INNER JOIN
+Note that in versions before Version 3.23.17, the INNER JOIN didn't

-take a join_condition
+take a join_condition!

-syntax shown above exists only for
+The last LEFT OUTER JOIN syntax shown above exists only for

 compatibility with ODBC:

-tbl_name AS alias_name
+tbl_name AS alias_name or

-tbl_name alias_name
+tbl_name alias_name:

-mysql> SELECT t1.name, t2.salary FROM employee AS t1, info AS t2 -> WHERE t1.name = t2.name; |
+mysql> SELECT t1.name, t2.salary FROM employee AS t1, info AS t2

-conditional is any conditional of the form that may be used in
+ON conditional is any conditional of the form that may be used in

-a WHERE
+a WHERE clause.

-ON
+ON or

-, a row with all columns set to
+USING part in a LEFT JOIN, a row with all columns set to

-is used for the right table.
+NULL is used for the right table.
 You can use this fact to find

 records in a table that have no counterpart in another table:

-mysql> SELECT table1.* FROM table1 -> LEFT JOIN table2 ON table1.id=table2.id -> WHERE table2.id IS NULL; |
+-> LEFT JOIN table2 ON table1.id=table2.id

-This example finds all rows in table1
+This example finds all rows in table1 with an id value that is

-(that is, all rows in table1
+not present in table2 (that is, all rows in table1 with no

-).
-This assumes that table2.id
+corresponding row in table2).
+This assumes that table2.id is

-clause names a list of columns that must
+USING (column_list) clause names a list of columns that must

 exist in both tables.
-A USING
+A USING clause such as:

 A LEFT JOIN B USING (C1,C2,C3,...) |

-is defined to be semantically identical to an ON
+is defined to be semantically identical to an ON expression like

 this: